Better to drift than make plans

 With another stroke, we navigate over the picturesque Balearic Islands and reach the Spanish mainland.
 Our journey takes us along the touristy Costa Brava in a southerly direction.
 By October 2023, we decide to take a winter break, as several tasks on board demand our attention.
 Fortunately, we have found an outstanding shipyard that meets our needs.
 Therefore, we extend our stay and dedicate ourselves not only to the necessary work but also to our wish list and additional tasks with great care and diligence.

-In 2024, we arrived at the Canary Islands.
+We arrived at the Canary Islands.
 And if time and leisure permit, this page will be supplemented step by step with short videos about our travel routes.

-Last update: April 2024
+Last update: August 2025